austinokari1998/librarymanagement_API/README.md

 It is mainly based on library users and the books as primary entities for JPA data persistence in a database of users choice(_though H2-embedded in-memory database was used for testing purposes_)

-The endpoints here perform CRUD operations on the users and books, users can borrow, return and donate books.
+The endpoints here are for requsts responsible for performance of CRUD operations on the users and books, users can borrow, return and donate books.

 ## Discalimer
 _still learning_:smile: :100: :100: